doselwon11/KLYNN-laundry-remake/README.md

 ✅ Important Note for Evaluation:
 Supabase anon keys are public by design and are safe to use in client applications.
 All sensitive access is protected using Row Level Security (RLS).

-### 4. Create an Expo app

-`npx create-expo-app@latest <app-name>`, e.g., `npx create-expo-app@latest klynn`

-**Note**: Creating a new Expo app will create a new folder in your root, e.g., "klynn".
-You may have to move all current files and folders into this new folder for the full web app to render accurately.

 ### 5. Run the App Locally
 `npx expo start`